Huegoxaga/alexa-wiki/README.md

-# Mohawk Facts Alexa Skill
+# Alexa Skill - Mohawk Facts

 This repo is about an Alexa skill called Mohawk facts.
 It can answer various questions about Mohawk college.